RomainCoulon/BIPM.RI-II--K1_database/README.md

 In configurations a) and c), only one value is given in the following entries.
 In configurations b), e) d) and f), several values - seprated by "," - are given in the following entries.
 In entries 11, 12, 13, 14, are respectively given, the activity(ies), the relative type A standard uncertainty(ies), the relative type B standard uncertainty(ies), the relative combined standard uncertainty(ies).

+#### Representation of the tree structure of the "Key comparison metadata" entry
 * Data from Lab-Acronym-YYYY
   - Eligible for the Key Comparison Reference Value (KCRV)
   - Eligible for Degree of Equivalence (DoE)